emmabostian/fem-design-systems/docs/developing-styled-components.md

 import { applyStyleModifiers } from "styled-components-modifiers";
 ```

-We'll also need to import the `typeScale` variable to be used within our modifiers.

 Next, let's define a variable which will hold all of our modifiers.
 Let's start with small and large.

 ```jsx